-Shire willing to back $64 billion Takeda bid but market signals doubts
+Shire willing to back $64 billion Takeda bid, market signals doubts

 “While this offer represents a solid improvement over Takeda’s third bid (38 percent cash), we still wonder if it is enough to satisfy Shire shareholders,” said Jefferies analyst David Steinberg.

-Shire shares rose only 1.5 percent to 39.90 pounds in early London trade, well below Takeda’s 49 pounds offer, signaling scepticism about the deal getting done as Takeda’s falling stock price erodes the bid’s $64 billion headline value.
+Shire shares slipped 0.8 percent to 39 pounds by 0850 GMT, well below Takeda’s 49 pounds offer, signaling scepticism about the deal as Takeda’s falling stock price erodes the bid’s $64 billion headline value.

+Without a deal, Shire shares could fall back to mid-March levels of 30-32 pounds, pressuring management to find other ways to realize value.
+Prior to Takeda’s approach, Shire was already considering divestments and a split in its operations.

 It is now four weeks since Takeda first revealed it was considering a bid and the absence of firm interest from rivals means investors see only a low chance of an interloper emerging.